zdravkov/kendo-docs/api/javascript/ui/treelist.md

 ### destroy

 Prepares the widget for safe removal from DOM.
 Detaches all event handlers and removes jQuery.data attributes to avoid memory leaks.
-Calls destroy method of any child Kendo widgets.
+Calls the `destroy` method of any child Kendo widgets.

 > This method does not remove the widget element from DOM.